Skip to Content

 Basis must be right

 All in all, phishing causes so much misery that awareness among employees is increasingly part of a broader cybersecurity approach.
-But everyone understands that it does not make much sense to alert staff to phishing if the basics are not in order.
+But everyone understands that it doesn't make much sense to alert staff to phishing if the basics are not in order.

-The very first action is therefore to ensure proper password management.
-It almost goes without saying, but go and count the people who have a password that consists of the numbers one through ten.
-You are shocked by how many there are left.
+The very first action is therefore to ensure good password management.
+It almost goes without saying, but go and count the people who have a password that consists of the numbers one to ten.
+You are shocked at how many there are left.

-And finally, it is useful to patch the software in time (that is, updating the software to an improved version).
-After all, you don't want to bother your staff with all kinds of messages if you don't have the technical basis in order?
+And finally, it is useful to patch the software in time (that is to update the software to an improved version).
+After all, you don't want to bother your staff with all kinds of messages if you don't have the technical basics in order?

-Lesson 1 is that your own technical basis must be correct.
+Lesson 1 is that your own technical basis must be right.

 SMS and WhatsApp are also channels for phishing!